2020 Corporate Equality Index Coming Soon

 We are committed to giving at least one year's notice for the rating system to change.

-No, only those questions marked with an orange box listing a corresponding criterion number affect your 2016 CEI score.
+No, only those questions marked with an asterisk listing a corresponding criterion number affect your 2020 CEI score.
 We include several informational only questions in order to identify new and best practices.

 Do we need to be members or supporters of HRC to participate and score well on the survey?

 No, the HRC Foundation does not require employers to make financial contributions to HRC in order to obtain a 100 percent.
 The CEI survey and report is administered and run by staff of the Human Rights Campaign Foundation, the 501(c)(3) educational arm of the Human Rights Campaign, who do not have fundraising responsibilities.

 The CEI awards credit under the Public Engagement criterion in the survey.
 Employers that have received credit on this criterion have collectively contributed to hundreds of local, state and national LGBTQ groups and events throughout the U.S. since 2002; HRC is just one of the many recipients of such support.